 Child participation | Non-discrimination | Transparency | Accountability | Fairness

-15 Counsellors, 3 Supervisors and A Manager in Charge of the Call center were recruited and commenced work on 1st November 2013.The call center is now operating 24 hours,7 days a week
+15 Counsellors, 3 Supervisors and A Manager in Charge of the Call center were recruited and commenced work on 1st November 2013.The call center is now operating 24 hours and 7 days a week.

-Watch this space for more information about the UGANDA CHILD HELPLINE/SAUTI and for more information follow the link below
+For more information about the UGANDA CHILD HELPLINE/SAUTI follow this link: http://www.ucrnn.org/index.php/child-helpline

-In 2013, UCRNN undertook a strategic review and organisational capacity assessment that led to the recasting of the strategic plan of 2010/2014.
-A forum that brought together the Board of Directors, members and strategic partners to share the study recommendations led to development of the new strategic plan 2014/2018 and a rebirth of a new organisational structure.
+In 2013, UCRNN undertook a strategic review and organizational capacity assessment that led to the recasting of the strategic plan of 2010/2014.
+A forum that brought together the Board of Directors, members and strategic partners to share the study recommendations led to development of the new strategic plan 2014/2018 and a rebirth of a new organizational structure.